Swimming Specific Exercises

 - Develops pulling tension across multi-segmental, muscle/fascial lines

-Sample Connected swimming exercises:
+Sample Connected swimming specific exercises:

 - Gymnastic Ring and Bar exercises – front levers, L-hangs, pullup variations